Tolman–Oppenheimer–Volkoff limit: Applications

-List of least massive black holes
+List of the least massive black holes

-Below is a list of black holes.

 List of objects in mass gap

 This list contains objects that may be neutron stars, black holes, quark stars, or other exotic objects.
 This list is distinct from the list of least massive black holes due to the undetermined nature of these objects, largely because of indeterminate mass, or other poor observation data.